 Maine: Cumberland County

-Portland is the county seat of Cumberland County, which is on the state's southern coast.
+Portland, Maine, is the county seat of Cumberland County, which is on the state's southern coast.
 Its name comes from William, Duke of Cumberland, son of King George II.
-Portland, on Casco Bay, Maine, is a center of arts and food, with Bon Appétit dubbing it "America's Foodiest Small Town."
+Portland, on Casco Bay, is a center of arts and food, with Bon Appétit dubbing it "America's Foodiest Small Town" in 2009.
 The L.L.
-Bean Flagship Store is nearby in Freeport.
-Other attractions: Portland Museum of Art, the city's First Friday Art Walk, the Portland Symphony Orchestra, and the Portland Ballet.
-Casco Bay offers schooner rides.
+Bean Flagship Store is nearby in Freeport, Maine.
+Other attractions include the Portland Museum of Art, the city's First Friday Art Walk, the Portland Symphony Orchestra, and the Portland Ballet.
+Sailing companies offer schooner rides on Casco Bay.
 Public schools in the county rank on average in the top 10% of the state's schools.

 Maryland: Howard County

-Howard County is the central part of the state with Ellicott City as its county seat, and it is close to both cities and rural areas.
-You can visit the African Art Museum of Africa in Fulton, tour the B&O Railroad Museum: Ellicott City Station, take part in an archaeology dig at the Patapsco Female Institute (once a Victorian girls school), and explore Howard County's sites on the Underground Railroad.
+Howard County is the central part of Maryland, close to both cities and rural areas, with Ellicott City as its county seat.
+You can visit the African Art Museum of Maryland in Fulton; tour the B&O Railroad Museum: Ellicott City Station; take part in an archaeology dig at the Patapsco Female Institute, which was once a Victorian girls school; and explore Howard County's sites on the Underground Railroad.
 There is the Howard County Living Farm Heritage Museum and the restored Ellicott City Colored School.
 A large number of its schools are rated above average.

 Massachusetts: Middlesex County

-Middlesex County is north and west of Boston and includes Cambridge, home of Harvard University and the Harvard Art Museums, made up of the Fogg, Busch-Reisinger, and Arthur M. Sackler collections.
+Middlesex County is north and west of Boston and includes Cambridge, Massachusetts, home of Harvard University and the Harvard Art Museums, including the Fogg, Busch-Reisinger, and Arthur M. Sackler collections.
 Harvard Square is famous for its coffee shops and bookstores.
-The Massachusetts Institute of Technology is also in Cambridge along the Charles River.
-Farther north is Lowell, with its historic textile mills.
-The county's public schools rank on average in the top 20% of the state's schools.
+The Massachusetts Institute of Technology is also in Cambridge, along the Charles River.
+Farther north is Lowell, Massachusetts, with its historic textile mills.
+On average, the county's public schools rank in the top 20% of the state's schools.

 Michigan: Washtenaw County

 The University of Michigan at Ann Arbor is in Washtenaw County, west of Detroit.
-Ann Arbor is a lively university town, with restaurants, music, cafes, and breweries.
-Among the places to visit at the university, there is the Matthaei Botanical Gardens and Nichols Arboretum, the University of Michigan Museum of Art, and the Kelsey Museum of Archaeology.
-In Ann Arbor, there is the Classic Ann Arbor by the Sidewalk Food Tour and the Ann Arbor Art Fair.
+Ann Arbor, Michigan, is a lively university town, with restaurants, music, cafes, and breweries.
+Among the places to visit at the university are the Matthaei Botanical Gardens and Nichols Arboretum, the University of Michigan Museum of Art, and the Kelsey Museum of Archaeology.
+In the city itself, there is the Classic Ann Arbor by the Sidewalk Food Tour and the Ann Arbor Art Fair.

 Minnesota: Hennepin County

-Hennepin County includes Minneapolis, one-half of the Twin Cities, and the enormous Mall of America, America's largest indoor shopping center with stores and entertainment.
-In Minneapolis, there is the Walker Art Center to see, as well as the mural of Prince, and the Frank Gehry-designed Weisman Art Museum.
-In Eden Prairie, one of the county's suburbs, 95% of residents say the city's quality of life is above average.
+Hennepin County includes Minneapolis; one-half of the Twin Cities; and the enormous Mall of America, America's largest indoor shopping center with stores and entertainment.
+In Minneapolis, visit the Walker Art Center, as well as the mural of Prince, and the Frank Gehry-designed Weisman Art Museum.
+In Eden Prairie, Minnesota, one of the county's suburbs, 95% of residents say the city's quality of life is above average.